 You can also check out the HubSpot API documention to see how you can build applications and integrations using data from HubSpot.

 Developing on the APIs of existing web services is only the beginning.
-We live in a world that now has expectations of open and available content.
-The natural extension of this is for companies themselves to release their own APIs to allow their customers to develop applications.
-This approach applies to all businesses—not only those that are web-based but anyone who has a web-based tool or component of their organization.
-Obviously, this concept could cause hurdles for some organizations, especially from the legal department.
+We live in a world that now expects open and available content for all -- the natural progression of this is for publishers themselves to release their own APIs, so that their customers can develop applications as a result.